St Aubyns School: Inspection

 The Independent Schools Inspectorate highlighted a "stimulating and tolerant atmosphere", "outstanding" pastoral care, and the focus on personalised learning as "an area of outstanding practice".
 "Achievement in drama, art and sport ... is outstanding for a school of its size", the report stated.
 The behaviour of the children and the excellent relationship between pupils and staff were also singled out for praise.
 The Nursery Inspection (Ofsted 2008) emphasised the outstanding nature of the provision at that level.
 The boarding provision was judged to be outstanding in the Boarding Inspection (Ofsted 2009).
 A press article described the school as having "the intoxicating combination of small classes and a big heart".

+Sexual Abuse Scandals

-However, a broadcast by ITV on 19 February 2018 mentions the school in the light of decades of sexual abuse by teachers.
+However, an investigative documentary by journalist Alex Renton broadcast by ITV on 19 February 2018 mentions the school in the light of allegations of sexual abuse by several teachers in the 1970s and 1980s, and the subsequent suicide of one alleged victim.

+On 21 March 2025 Rupert Soames, Chairman of Confederation of British Industry, reportedThe Times, spoken publicly for the first time about the sexual abuse he suffered at boarding school in the late 1960s.
+Soames said he was abused by two masters with an "unhealthy appetite for young boys", from the age of “eight or nine”.
+Soames confirmed the abuse was “confronted”, with one of the school masters going to prison.